michelledcruz/Recipe-Website/README.md

 6. Routing with React Router
 The app uses react-router-dom for client-side routing.
 Users can navigate between different pages without reloading the app.
 Each recipe has its own URL that links to its specific details page.
+7. Shimmer UI (Skeleton Loading): A shimmer or skeleton UI is shown while the recipe data is being fetched, providing a smooth user experience.

 # Technologies Used
 React: JavaScript library for building user interfaces.